nationalarchives/tna-delivery-toolkit/README.md

 ## What's included?
 The primary components of this toolkit are:

-1.	a high-level description of the delivery process
-*	Brief
-*	Discover/ Explore/Research
-*	Deliver / Development/ Test
-*	Validate/ Released and Benefits Review

-2.	a detailed list of documentations and definitions of done for Delivery Managers and Scrum Masters
+# A detailed list of documentations and definitions of done for Delivery Managers and Scrum Masters
-*	Brief - Read me
+*	[New Initiative Delivery Form] ()- Read me
 *	Team Rules Delivery Agreement
 *	Definitions of Done
 *	Evaluation and Estimation
 *	High level delivery plan
 *	Story Board
-*	Testing Plan
+*	Testing Plan; [overview of BDD](https://github.com/nationalarchives/tna-delivery-toolkit/blob/master/DocumentsBDD.pptx)- downloadable document
 *	GO LIVE list

 ## What's not included?